Tekdirfan/Matching-Algorithms/README.md

 - `schools` : dict
   - A dictionary where keys are school names and values are dictionaries containing:
+    - `priorities` : list
+      - List of student names in order of priority
     - `capacity` : int
       - Integer representing the school's capacity
-    - `priorities` : list
-      - List of student names in order of priority
-  - Example: `{'School1': {'capacity': 2, 'priorities': ['Bob', 'Alice']}, 'School2': {'capacity': 1, 'priorities': ['Alice', 'Bob']}}`
+  - Example: `{'School1': {'priorities': ['Bob', 'Alice'], 'capacity': 2}, 'School2': {'priorities': ['Alice', 'Bob'], 'capacity': 1}}`

+- `student_proposing` : bool, optional
+  - If True, students propose to schools.
+If False, schools propose to students.
+  - Default is True.

 ## Returns

-- dict
+- `dict`
-  - A dictionary representing the matching, where keys are student names and values are assigned schools.
+  - A dictionary representing the matching, where keys are school names and values are lists of assigned students.
-  - Example: `{'Alice': 'School1', 'Bob': 'School2'}`
+  - Example: `{'School1': ['Alice'], 'School2': ['Bob']}`

 ## Usage